sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 The custom log stream @ref sapphirepp::saplog "saplog" is used to output status and debug information to the console.
-The verbosity level can be specified via the argument of the @ref sapphirepp::Utils::SapphireppLogStream::init "init()" function.
+The verbosity level can be specified via the command line, see
+@ref sapphirepp::Utils::SapphireppLogStream::init "init()".
 A verbosity of `2` corresponds to progress information.

 @snippet{lineno} examples/scattering-only/scattering-only.cpp Saplog